RaphaelDaSilvaDev/RaphaelDaSilvaDev/README.md

 ## Hi, I'm Raphael,
-.Net, Kotlin and Flutter developer, with knowledge in ReactJs, NodeJs, Typescript, Docker.<br />
-With information security certifications Cisco Introduction to Cybersecurity Certification and Google Cybersecurity Certification
+C# and Javascript developer transitioning my career to information security.<br />

-- :man_technologist: Becoming an expert in Mobile and Backend development!
+- :man_technologist: Becoming an expert in Malware Analysis!
 - :compass: Technology explorer and interested in new experiences!
 - :rocket: Never stop learning, always looking for the next level!